sindiziu1/rubiks-cube/README.md

 **fish from the DEEP sea which can walk!**
 ![image](https://github.com/user-attachments/assets/ea741c74-b57a-48a8-acf2-7efeb9bf1e7a)
 _Meet the newest ‘walking’ fish—a bright red creature of the deep This odd-looking sea toad may look like crochet.
-But it's one of a hundred species possibly new to science that have been found in underwater mountains off Chile._
+But it's one of a hundred species possibly new to science that have been found in underwater mountains off Chile.
+(NatGeo)_